Group Activity Idea – Hide and Name Game

 Activity: To begin the activity have each child write (if possible) his/her name on a name tag or index card.

-child gets up and hides in the tunnel or under a sheet.
+When the above activity is complete, have all the children close their eyes.
+An adult taps one child on the shoulder.
+This child gets up and hides in the tunnel or under a sheet.
 All the children open their eyes.
 They have to guess the name of the person who is missing.
 Continue play until all children have had a turn to hide.